News + Articles

 Dental bridges offer a dependable way to replace teeth.
 However, they need to alter and support adjacent teeth.

 This can be a big drawback.
 Bridges seem cheaper.
 But, over time, implants are better.
-They maintain the jawbone and last longer.
+They maintain the jaw and last longer.

 Vs. Dentures